NUISANCEMC/tutorials/interactive/README.md

 ### NUWRO
 NuWro is a neutrino event generator which is developed to be flexible and include as many theory model options as possible, reflecting the main interests of the development group.
 As so many options are configurable, many more options need to be specified to generate events.
 Documentation is available on the NuWro website: https://nuwro.github.io/user-guide/getting-started/running/

-A relevant example input file for producing 100k muon neutrino-deuterium interactions using the Argonne Bubble Chamber flux is given in ANL_numu_D2_nuwro.params, which can be run with the following command:
+An example script for producing 100k muon neutrino-hydrocarbon interactions for the MINERvA low energy neutrino-enhanced flux is given in `NUWRO_MINERvA_example.sh`, which uses parameters set in `MC_inputs/MINERvA_LE_numu_NUWRO_LFGRPA.params`, and can be run with the following command (which should take ~1 minute):
 ```
 singularity exec nuisance_nuint2024.sif /bin/bash NUWRO_MINERvA_example.sh
 ```